dbarbella/analogy/parser/FrameSimilarityParser/README.txt

         getSimilarityAtDepth(start, frames, depth, curDepth=0)
             '''
             getSimilarityAtDepth:
-                Returns a list of frames related or "similar" to the starting frame.
+                Returns a set of frames related or "similar" to the starting frame.
                 Frame similarity is defined by frame's internal similarity function (if compared frames have a large number of similar frame elements and relations)